IBM-Cloud/cloud-event-management-sample/README.md

 3. Clone the app to your local environment from your terminal

-4. `cd` into this newly created directory
+4. `cd` into the src directory of this newly created directory

-5. Open the manifest.yml file and change the host value to something unique.
+5. Open the manifest.yml file and change the INTEGRATION_CONTROLLER value to reflex the CEM environment you are using.

-  The host you choose will determine the subdomain of your application's URL: `<host>.mybluemix.net`
+  TODO: show production urls

 6. Connect to Bluemix in the command line tool and follow the prompts to log in